teemtee/fmf/docs/features.rst

 Exception ``MergeError`` is raised if types are not compatible.
 When the ``+`` suffix is applied on dictionaries ``update()`` method is used to merge content of given dictionary instead of replacing it.
+When such parent dictionary doesn't exist, but the suffix ``+`` is used at the top level, the dictionary is created and named without the suffix.
+However, for dictionaries at deeper levels, the suffix remains in their name.

 Example: Merging dictionary with a list::